Brittaney Benavidez (she/her)

 Jaime obtained a Bachelor of Science degree in Psychology from Arizona State University and a Master of Social Work degree from Arizona State University, where her work was published in the Advances in Social Work Journal.
 Jaime graduated at the top of her class with high distinction.

-Jaime has been featured for her mental health expertise in The AZ Republic, Inverse Journal, The Verge online publication, Shoutout Arizona, and Phoenix Voyage Magazine where she was named a Top Inspiring Phoenix Professional.
-She was a speaker at the 2020 Global Resiliency Summit alongside world-renowned mental health professionals, and appeared as a mental health expert on the 2021 Born This Way Foundation and Upworthy Kindness is Action Talk.
+Jaime has been featured for her mental health expertise in The AZ Republic, Inverse Journal, The Verge online publication, KeiSei Magazine, Popsugar, and Channel Kindness, a project of Lady Gaga's Born This Way Foundation.
+She was named a Top Inspiring Phoenix Professional in Phoenix Voyage Magazine in 2018, and was a speaker at the 2020 Global Resiliency Summit alongside world-renowned mental health professionals.

 In addition to her clinical work, Jaime enjoys her work as a clinical supervisor, providing oversight and training to associate level therapists and interns.
-She believes the most impactful way to provide far-reaching, high quality care is to train therapists to be competent, compassionate, trauma-informed providers.
+She believes the most impactful way to provide far-reaching, high quality care is to train therapists to be compassionate and competent trauma-informed providers.